Physiotherapists are concerned with motor development which in turn influences intellectual, social and emotional development.

-- When they experience delay in milestones, e.g. standing, walking, hopping etc.
+- When they experience a delay in milestones, e.g. standing, walking, hopping etc.

-- Poor posture, body awareness and awkward when moving.
+- Poor posture, body awareness and awkwardness when moving.

-- Poor short term visual and verbal memory shown as difficulties in taking down dictation, following instruction and copying from the board.
+- Poor short-term visual and verbal memory is shown as difficulties in taking down dictation, following instructions and copying from the board.